Changissnz/nu_merchant_principal/README.md

 ideal, after exiting their own cycle into the cycle of the ideal.
-The Faustian bargain, as illustrated by cycles, serves as a competent example of differentiation between cycles, by their separate effects, that should not have merged.
+The Faustian bargain, as illustrated by cycles, serves as a competent example of differentiation between cycles, by their separate effects that should not have merged.
 The recipient of the Faustian bargain wrongly believed that they could merge their existence with the ideal, found in the other cycle, to finally achieve ideal living.
 And third-party